scott-o-k/homework/Milestones/m3/php_project/Readme.md

 As far as visual aspects are concerned, this is not a "pixel perfect" project.
 You have full flexibility in regards to what the page looks like.
 That said, this project is all about writing PHP code, so don't spend a lot of time on visual aspects before your program is **fully** functional.

+**NOTE:** At this point you may feel slightly overwhelmed or even incapable of doing this project.
+First off, relax.
+You can do this.
+We wouldn't give you a project if we weren't fully confident in your ability to complete it.
+We also wouldn't give you a project that doesn't force you to grow.
+Everybody in the last class thought we were crazy at first and everybody in the last class completed the project.
+You already have all the knowledge you need to get through step #5 of this project.
+You will be using the lego blocks that you already know and have used, just in a slightly more complex way.
+The tools for the second half of the project will be covered this week and really don't require that much code.
+You will be well on the way to being a real programmer when this project is done.
+The most important factors in your success on this project will be getting started soon (immediately), working on it every day and bringing your questions up in class.
+You will not be able to knock this out in a day or two.
+All that said, get going, the code isn't going to write itself!

 <a id="state-details"></a>
 ## State Details:
 ### State #1: